 The Vermont Department of Health Laboratory offers two tests for radioactivity in drinking water: gross alpha activity (Kit RA) and radon in water (Kit RC).

 Well water should be tested for gross alpha activity every five years.
 If alpha radiation is detected, additional testing may be needed to determine the source.

 Well water should be tested for radon in water when there is an indication of a problem, such as a past result indicating radon in the water or an elevated radon in air reading.
 Learn more about radon in the home.

-- Sampling instructions for radon in water (Kit RC), gross alpha activity (Kit RA) or radon in air (Kit RF, RG or RH), can be found here.
+- Get the sampling instructions for radon in water (Kit RC), gross alpha activity (Kit RA) or radon in air (Kit RF, RG or RH) on the forms page.

 - To request a kit by mail, view/print out our order form and send in with form of payment.

 - Kits can also be purchased in person or over the phone; visit our Contact Us and Directions page for more information.

 - For a list of laboratories certified to test for radium in drinking water visit Drinking Water Laboratory Certification